-Our sports massage & physiotherapy partner for 2017 is Sundial Clinics, a chiropractic and physiotherapy clinic with two bases in Brighton – one on Queen’s Road close to Brighton train station and one in Kemp Town – plus one clinic in London.
+Our sports massage & physiotherapy partner is Sundial Clinics, a chiropractic and physiotherapy clinic with two bases in Brighton – one on Queen’s Road close to Brighton train station and one in Kemp Town – plus one clinic in London.

 On the day of the race Sundial will be providing sports massage both pre and post-race.
 You can book this in advance in our Shop or turn up on the day for a drop-in session, subject to availability.
 Taping with RockTape’s ‘RockDocs’ will also be available as a drop-in service.